Viber/viber-bot-java/README.md

 }
 ```

 You can chose to use any web server or framework you like.
-All you need to do is call the API with -
+All you need to do is call the API with:

 ```java
 bot.incoming(Request.fromJsonString("...")); // or